meom-configurations/extractions-SICIL/README.md

 # Description of SICIL extractions

-The repository describes the SICIL extractions of the [eNATL60](https://github.com/ocean-next/eNATL60) twin simulations : how to get it and how to reproduce it.
+This repository describes the SICIL extractions of the [eNATL60](https://github.com/ocean-next/eNATL60) twin simulations : how to get it and how to reproduce it.

 The SICIL region corresponds to the blue area on this map :
 ![SICIL map](maps/region_SICIL.png)